ahmetugsuz/WEB-Scraper/README.md

 # HTML reader

-This is an program who reads the table of NBA player, from wikipedia urls, and plot a NBA player statistics, taken 3 best player from each team in the regular season.
+The Program is a data analysis program that allows you to analyze and compare the performance of top NBA players.
-It also offers a wikipedia golf program.
+It reads player data from Wikipedia and selects the top three players based on their points, assists, and rebounds from each team in the regular season.
-It also reads a calender to make a markdown for the ski sport of choosen columns.
+Allowing for comparison of performance within each team and across the league.
+The program provides a user-friendly plot for visualizing and analyzing player performance.

 ## Requirements